datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 Try connecting to the application in a browser by pressing the `w` key as indicated above.
 This should bring up the application as below.

-> **NOTE:** This may not actually work in Gitpod because of the way it handles links.
+> **NOTE:** This may not actually work in Gitpod because of the way Gitpod handles links.
 If the page doesn't open for you simply go to the browser tab you opened back in step 4a.

 **👁️ Expected output**